 That is why I said; blogging helps me to be an expert in my field.
 You’ll understand that when you’ve started.

-I have been said that Google pays more attention to businesses with blogs since their last few updates and Google loves fresh content.
+I have been told that Google has paid more attention to businesses with blogs since their last few updates, and Google loves fresh content.
 Maybe blogging is the best way to bring your website to the top.

 I knew nothing about Search Engine Optimization (SEO).
 Don’t take my word wrong.
 I’m not proud of that.
-I should have been learned at least the basics of SEO as a social media strategist.
+As a social media strategist, I should have learned at least the basics of SEO.

-I thought that SEO is only for geeks and it is a callous thing to learn.
+I thought that SEO was only for geeks, and it was a callous thing to learn.
 So, I immediately gave up.
-However, now I’m leaning the SEO by practicing the basic SEO techniques.
+However, now I’m learning SEO by practicing basic SEO techniques.

-There are probably lots of information could find about you online but, when somebody searches you online, you have to make sure that they get the right first impression.
+There is probably a lot of information about you on the internet, but when somebody searches for you online, you have to ensure that they get the right first impression.

 Bloggers can fix that issue by creating great content.
-Your blog/articles will show you who “YOU” are and what you are capable of.
-So, blogging is the key to expose your skills to the world.
+Your blog/articles will show you who “YOU” are and what you can do.
+So, blogging is the key to uncovering your skills to the world.

-And, almost all the successful bloggers claim that “About Me” page on their blog is one of the most useful and has tremendous value.
+And almost all successful bloggers claim that “About Me” page on their blog is one of the most useful and has tremendous value.
 They get a lot of new clients/sales through that page.